This article is the quickest and most efficient method to add columns in excel of one or more neighbouring or non-adjacent columns.

 Step 1: First you need to highlight the cells that you wish to merge.

-Step 2: Now you need to find the Home tab and then tap on the merge icon and then select the option ‘merge and Center’.
+Step 2: Now you need to find the Home tab and then tap on the merge icon and then select the option ‘Merge & Center’.

 Step 3: After you have done it, you will notice that your data has been placed in the Center and the cells have also been merged completely.